Exploring Maui Island: The Enchanting Heart of Hawaii

 Huna

-Hawaiian-Style Wood Carving Puʻuhonua O Hōnaunau National Historical Park, Big Island, Hawaii – Image From Shutterstock
+Hawaiian-style wood carving Puʻuhonua O Hōnaunau National Historical Park, Big Island, Hawaii – Image From Shutterstock

 According to Hawaiian belief, upon death, a person’s soul journeyed to the “place of night” to be consumed by the gods.
 They also believed in reincarnation, where human souls could eventually ascend to divinity.
 Religious rituals were conducted at heiaus, or temples, by the kahuna.
 Most heiaus were constructed with stone foundations and thatched or wooden structures.
 While some temples were sites for human sacrifices, many served as places of idol worship.
 Queen Ka’ahumanu’s decree led to the destruction of heiaus and religious idols, paving the way for the influence of Christian missionaries.
 Christianity filled a spiritual void among Hawaiians, bringing religious teachings and education to the islands.